 The main way I really earn my points and miles is with credit card sign up offers.
 While earning points through every day spend is great, the bonus points you get simply with opening up a card will far surpass a regular persons daily spend throughout the year.
 Right now, there are 3 different Chase Ultimate Rewards Business credit cards and you’ll find that the sign up offers are pretty amazing!

-- Chase Ink Business Preferred: Earn 100,000 bonus points after you spend $15,000 on purchases in the first 3 months from account opening. $95 annual fee.
+- Chase Ink Business Preferred Credit Card: Earn 100,000 bonus points after you spend $15,000 on purchases in the first 3 months from account opening. $95 annual fee.

-- Chase Ink Business Unlimited Credit Card: Earn 50,000 Chase Ultimate Reward points after you spend $3,000 on the card within the first 3 months.
-No annual fee!
+- Chase Ink Business Unlimited Credit Card: Earn 75,000 Chase Ultimate Reward points after you spend $7,500 on the card within the first 3 months.
+No annual fee.

-- Chase Ink Business Cash Credit Card: Earn 50,000 Chase Ultimate Reward points after you spend $3,000 on the card within the first 3 months.
-No annual fee!
+- Chase Ink Business Cash Credit Card: Earn 75,000 Chase Ultimate Reward points after you spend $7,500 on the card within the first 3 months.
+No annual fee.

-The Chase Ink Business Preferred card has one of the best sign up offers right now.
+The Chase Ink Business Preferred Credit Card has one of the best sign up offers right now, although the minimum spend requirement is quite high.
 With this card, you can redeem your points through the travel portal where every point equals 1.25 cents or transfer them to a travel partner.
 Or, if you happen to have the Chase Sapphire Reserve card you can transfer your points over and redeem through the travel portal at 1.5 cents per point.
-Typically, I get around 2 cents per point, so I value the sign up bonus at $2,000!
+Typically, I get around 2 cents per point, so I value the sign up bonus at $1,600!

-Now, the Chase Ink Business Unlimited Credit Card and Chase Ink Business Cash Credit Card offer slightly less points as their sign up bonus, however, they are both no annual fee cards.
+Now, the Chase Ink Business Unlimited Credit Card and Chase Ink Business Cash Credit Card offer slightly less points as their sign up bonus, however, they are both no annual fee cards!
 These are by far the best no annual fee sign up offers you’ll find available.
-With these two cards, the bonus offer is advertised as $500 cash back, but you are actually earning 50,000 Chase Ultimate Reward points and you can then redeem your points for cash back if you desire.
-When you redeem your points this way, 50,000 points = $500, however, there are other options for redeeming/transferring your points that could give you a much better value, which I recommend doing (read below).
+With these two cards, the bonus offer is advertised as $750 cash back, but you are actually earning 75,000 Chase Ultimate Reward points and you can then redeem your points for cash back if you desire.
+When you redeem your points this way, 75,000 points = $750, however, there are other options for redeeming/transferring your points that could give you a much better value, which I recommend doing (read below!).